Table of Contents

 gl.enableVertexAttribArray(brightnessAttributeLocation);

-// Bind the position buffer.
+// Bind the brightness buffer.

 gl.bindBuffer(gl.ARRAY_BUFFER, brightnessBuffer);